vaynealtapascine/pronouny/README.md

 p.remove(p.resolve("I"));
 // this deletes the "I" pronoun from the map.

-// Methods are chainable and you can reach the Pronoun class. p.add(pronounZe).set("he/they").use().subject();
+// Methods are chainable so you can reach the Pronoun class. p.add(pronounZe).set("he/they").use().subject();
 //   ^Pronouny      ^PronounSet    ^Pronoun  ^string